Edge Bead Removal and Backside Rinse Demystified

 Edge Bead Removal (EBR)

-EBR is a process that removes excess material from the edge of a coated substrate preventing any defects that may arise due to non-uniformity.
-Traditionally, there are three methods for edge bead removal: mechanical scraping, solvent wiping, and via the use of a specialized automated edge bead removal system.
-Mechanical scraping (e.g., razor blade) is a simple and inexpensive method but causes damage to substrates and/or compromise the photoresist pattern.
-Solvent wiping is far more gentle than mechanical scraping but requires time and effort to achieve full removal of edge bead, especially in the case of materials that do not dissolve easily.
+EBR is a process that removes excess material from the edge of a coated substrate preventing defects that may arise due to non-uniformity.
+Traditionally, there are three methods for edge bead removal.
+These are mechanical scraping, solvent wiping, and the use of a specialized automated edge bead removal system.
+Mechanical scraping (e.g., razor blade) is a simple and inexpensive method but causes damage to substrates and may compromise the photoresist pattern.
+Solvent wiping is far more gentle than mechanical scraping but requires time and effort to achieve full removal of edge bead.
+This is especially true when working with materials that do not dissolve easily.
 Automated edge bead removal systems are designed to selectively remove the edge bead without affecting the rest of the photoresist pattern as the spin process completes.

 Back Side Contamination

-During the spin coating process, material is dispensed and as the substrate spins, material may migrate or splash onto the back of the substrate.
+During the spin coating process, material is dispensed.
+As the substrate spins, this material may migrate or splash onto the back of the substrate.
 If the back side of the substrate is not rinsed properly the contaminants and residues on the back side may contaminate the substrate and equipment in subsequent processing.

 Back Side Rinse (BSR)